 To help you understand how your habits affect your rest, track your sleep every day for at least 2 weeks.
 Write down not only what’s obviously sleep-related—what time you go to bed, how long it takes you to fall asleep, how many times you wake up during the night, how you feel in the morning—but also factors like what you ate close to bedtime and what exercise you got.
 Comparing your daily activities with your nightly sleep patterns can show you where you need to make changes.

 Reason number 1,001: Nicotine is a stimulant, so it prevents you from falling asleep.
 Plus, many smokers experience withdrawal pangs at night.
 Smokers are 4 times more likely not to feel as well rested after a night’s sleep than nonsmokers, studies show, and smoking exacerbates sleep apnea and other breathing disorders, which can also stop you from getting a good night’s rest.
 Don’t worry that quitting will keep you up nights too: That effect passes in about 3 nights.

 Review Your Medications

 Beta-blockers (prescribed for high blood pressure) may cause insomnia; so can SSRIs (a class of antidepressants that includes Prozac and Zoloft).
 And that’s just the beginning.
-Write down every drug and supplement you take, and have your doctor evaluate how they may be affecting your sleep.
+Write down every medicine and supplement you take and have your doctor evaluate how they may be affecting your sleep.

 Exercise, But Not Right Before Bedtime